OpenEvalProject/evals/manuscripts/elife-02667/v1/manuscript.md

 Second, movement of F275 initiates a cascade of side chain interactions that result in the completion of the regulatory spine originating from the αF-helix (R-spine; Figure 2C, bottom inset).
 Identification of the completed R-spine, a hallmark of an active kinase, is based on the Local Spatial Patterns (LSP) alignment, a bioinformatics tool developed by the Taylor laboratory (Kornev et al., 2008).
 From these structural features it appears that Aurora A, despite being dephosphorylated, is in an active conformation when bound to TPX2.
 We note that Bayliss et al. (2003) propose that the structure of phosphorylated Aurora A represents a partially active state because the authors interpret the activation segment to be in an inactive conformation as defined by the exposure of pThr288 to the solvent (Bayliss et al., 2003).
 We would rather interpret that structure as an active state based on all hallmarks for active kinases (Kornev et al., 2008), in agreement with our activity data (Figure 1B).

-## Does active, domain-swapped Aurora A dimer capture an enzyme/substrate complex for autophosphorylation?
+### Does active, domain-swapped Aurora A dimer capture an enzyme/substrate complex for autophosphorylation?

 The final signatures for an active state Ser/Thr kinase involve changes around the activation segment.
 Formation of the β6/β9 antiparallel β sheets, that are not present in the inactive kinase, prime the MgATP for catalysis together with the other conformational changes described above.
-Finally, the correct positioning of D256 for activating the hydroxyl of the substrate in active Aurora A is achieved by a hydrogen bond network to T292, which in turn H-bonds to K258 with distances shown in
+Finally, the correct positioning of D256 for activating the hydroxyl of the substrate in active Aurora A is achieved by a hydrogen bond network to T292, which in turn H-bonds to K258 with distances shown in Figure 3A.
+All these features are fully conserved among eukaryotic Ser/Thr kinases (Nolen and Taylor, 2004).

 ![Figure 3.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig3-v1.jpg)

 **Figure 3.:** (A) Left: in the presence of TPX21−45, the N-terminal (β6 and β9 sheets) anchor point of the activation loop is present in both monomers whereas the C-terminal H-bond contacts typical for a fully active kinase (between D256/K258 and T292-OH) are only visible for the enzyme monomer in red, which we therefore define as the enzyme molecule.
 Right: for comparison, in the absence of TPX21−45, the N- and C-terminal anchor points are not present and the protein is in an inactive state.
 Interactions that further stabilize the swapped dimer (W313-P297/P298 and R371-E299) are shown in the bottom inset, highlighting that these intermolecular interactions (left) are identical to the corresponding intramolecular interactions (right).
 (B) The loop spanning residues 283–288 in monomer II, for which there was too weak electron density, was remodeled using the software Modeller and biased molecular dynamics.
-The loop can be arranged by TMD so that the distance between T288 of monomer II and γ-phosphate of AMPPCP of monomer I is compatible with phosphoryl transfer.DOI: http://dx.doi.org/10.7554/eLife.02667.012
+The loop can be arranged by TMD so that the distance between T288 of monomer II and γ-phosphate of AMPPCP of monomer I is compatible with phosphoryl transfer.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/02667/elife-02667-fig3-figsupp1-v1.jpg)

 **Figure 3—figure supplement 1.:** The activation loop and αEF-helix of one of the monomers nestle between the αF- and αG-helices of the other monomer in the dimer structures.
 Shown are SLK phosphorylated or non-phosphorylated (PDB IDs 2JFL and 2J51, respectively, both bound to triazole inhibitor DKI), Chk2 (PDB ID 2CN5 bound to ADP), LOK (PDB ID 2 J7T bound to SU11274), DAPK3 (PDB ID 2J90 bound to pyridone 6), p70S6K1 (PDB ID 3A60 bound to staurosporine), and OSR1 (PDB ID 3DAK bound to AMPPNP).
 One monomer is shown in surface representation and the other in ribbon representation with bound nucleotides shown as sticks (pink).
-Angles between the monomers and dimeric interface contacts vary significantly.DOI: http://dx.doi.org/10.7554/eLife.02667.013
+Angles between the monomers and dimeric interface contacts vary significantly.

 Curiously, the last two hallmarks of the active state are created by a swap of the activation segments of Aurora A resulting in a dimer conformation that has not been previously reported for this protein.
 In the C-lobe, W313 that would typically interact with P297 and P298 in monomeric Aurora A, now interacts with the identical Pro residues of the other Aurora A monomer.
 Lastly, the E299–R371 salt bridge is also domain swapped (Figure 3A).